Working With Kubernetes Services

 ClusterIP

 ClusterIP is a default internal cluster IP address used when creating a service internal.
 This cluster IP is only accessible within the cluster and cannot be reached from outside network.
-When you do kubectl get services, you will see CLUSTER-IP in the header and that is the default IP address created for every services.
+When you do kubectl get services, you will see CLUSTER-IP in the header and that is the default IP address created for every service.
 Regardless of what service type it is.

 NodePort